peterkhe1999/CheatSheet/OSCP/README.md

 ```

 ## Information Goldmine PowerShell

-Two logging mechanisms for PowerShell are:
+2 logging mechanisms for PowerShell are:
 - **Transcription**, when enabled, the logged information is equal to what a person would obtain from looking over the shoulder of a user entering commands in PowerShell.
 The information is stored in transcript files, which are often saved in the home directories of users, a central directory for all users of a machine, or a network share collecting the files from all configured machines.

 - **Script Block Logging** records commands and blocks of script code as events while executing.
 It records the full content of code and commands as they are executed. => such an event also contains the original representation of encoded code or commands.

 Starting with PowerShell v5, v5.1, and v7, a module named **PSReadline** is included, which is used for line-editing and command history functionality.
-`Clear-History` does not clear the command history recorded by PSReadline.
+`Clear-History` does **not** clear the command history recorded by PSReadline.

 Administrators can prevent **PSReadline** from recording commands by setting the `-HistorySaveStyle` option to `SaveNothing` with the `Set-PSReadlineOption` Cmdlet.
 Alternatively, they can clear the history file manually.